-Distribution of Gila Trout: The extent of the historical distribution of the Gila Trout is not known with certainty.
+The extent of the historical distribution of the Gila Trout is not known with certainty.
 It is known to be native to higher elevation streams in portions of the Gila River drainage in New Mexico, San Francisco River drainage in Arizona and New Mexico, and tributaries to the Gila River in Arizona.
-Currently, there are 12 populations of Gila Trout in the wild.
-Additionally, the Mora National Fish Health and Technology Center (U.S. Fish and Wildlife Service) maintains captive populations of all four Gila Trout lineages.
+Currently, there are 24 populations of Gila Trout in the wild.
+Extant populations occur in the Upper Gila and San Francisco watersheds in New Mexico, and the San Francisco, Middle Gila, Agua Fria, Lower Verde and Blue River watersheds in Arizona (Figure 1).
+Additionally, the Mora National Fish Health and Technology Center (U.S. Fish and Wildlife Service) maintains captive populations of all five Gila Trout lineages.